 |Do I require multiple messaging policies?||To create and assign a messaging policy in PowerShell, see PowerShell script sample - Create and assign a messaging policy.|

 |How will I determine which groups of users get which messaging policy?||To learn about the CsTeamsMessagingPolicy cmdlets, see Set-CsTeamsMessagingPolicy.|

 Guest access in Teams lets individuals outside your organization access teams and channels.
-You can use the guest access settings to control which features guest users can or can’t use.
-Guest access is turned off by default.
-To learn more, see Guest Access in Teams.
+You can use the guest access settings to control which features guests can or can't use.
+Guest access is turned on by default.
+To learn more, see Guest access in Teams.

 |Will I turn on guest access for my organization?||To turn on guest access, see Turn on or off guest access in Teams.|